electron/electron/docs/api/app.md

 to the npm modules spec.
 You should usually also specify a `productName` field, which is your application's full capitalized name, and which will be preferred over `name` by Electron.

+### `app.userAgentFallback`

+A `String` which is the user agent string Electron will use as a global fallback.

+This is the user agent that will be used when no user agent is set at the `webContents` or `session` level.
+It is useful for ensuring that your entire app has the same user agent.
+Set to a custom value as early as possible in your app's initialization to ensure that your overridden value is used.